zhumingyi94/mingyi-blog/content/index.md

 ## 🧠  My Interest

 I’m a 21-year-old student from Vietnam, majoring in Artificial Intelligence.
-I enjoy STEM — not in a romanticized way, but more like someone trying to build a complicated relationship.
+I enjoy STEM though not in a romanticized way, but more like someone trying to build a complicated relationship.
 One filled with struggle, detours, and occasional distractions like anime, fast food, and video games.

 I’m especially drawn to **Reinforcement Learning** and **Representation Learning**.
 I believe they hold the key to building truly adaptive and intelligent systems.
 These aren't just tools.
 They are ways to think about learning, decision-making, and memory in a structured way.

-Underneath all of this, I see **Information Theory** not just as a branch of math but as a framework for how meaning arises — how structure emerges, how learning becomes possible, and how systems evolve.
+Underneath all of this, I see **Information Theory** not just as a branch of math but as a framework for how meaning arises (like how structure emerges, how learning becomes possible, and how systems evolve, etc...)

-This blog is where I explore those ideas — sometimes in half-finished thoughts, sometimes in working code.
+This blog is where I explore those ideas - sometimes in half-finished thoughts, sometimes in working code.

 ---